olgamurashova/olgamurashova/README.md

 ### Hi there 👋

 My name is Olga Murashova-Dreyfus.
 I am a data engineer based in New York City, NY.
-My interests lie in data engineering, software management and data analysis.
+My interests lie in data engineering, software development and data analysis.
-I am currently looking for entry/junior level opportunities in data engineering and data analysis.
+I am currently looking for junior level opportunities in data engineering and data analysis.

  ---
  <p align="center">